MN ABE Support Network

 Minnesota Literacy Council

-The Minnesota Literacy Council recruits, trains, and supports volunteers in their work with adult learners, provides resources and support to volunteer literacy programs, and provides ABE professionals and volunteers with resources, information, and tools to use technology effectively in the classroom.
-The MLC also supports the development of and hosts MN ABE online courses.
+The Minnesota Literacy Council promotes and supports the use of volunteers in adult education programs, through volunteer recruitment, training, and placement.
+MN Literacy Council also provides technology support for ABE professionals and volunteers by offering resources, information, and tools to use technology effectively in the classroom.

 MN ABE Distance Learning